hpaluch/zolist-go/README.md

   https://stackoverflow.com/questions/18598480/execute-formatted-time-in-a-slice-with-html-template
 * How to use custom template functions: http://technosophos.com/2013/11/23/using-custom-template-functions-in-go.html
-* How to use Codec with memcache: https://gist.github.com/ImJasonH/e846785003b0509be05f
+* How to use GOB Codec with memcache: https://gist.github.com/ImJasonH/e846785003b0509be05f
 * How to round time.Duration
   http://grokbase.com/t/gg/golang-nuts/1492epp0qb/go-nuts-how-to-round-a-duration